 A rare but severe form of Dengue may occur in people who have been infected with one strain of Dengue virus and are subsequently infected by a different strain (there are four strains).
 Called Dengue Hemorrhagic Fever, this syndrome begins with high fever, abdominal pain and vomiting.
 The most severe untreated cases can progress to spontaneous bleeding, shock and death.
 Repeated infections increase risk of death.
 It ordinarily affects only people who live in endemic areas, but there have been cases reported in travelers.

 There is no vaccine against Dengue, so it is vital to follow insect precautions when visiting areas where it occurs.
-Many people routinely take preventive measures against insects between dusk and dawn, when mosquitoes typically bite.
 The Aedes mosquitoes that are primarily responsible for spreading Dengue are most active during the day, especially in the early morning and late afternoon.
 They are common in urban areas where they breed outdoors or indoors in man-made containers filled with water.
 Travelers to endemic areas should make use of repellents (30% DEET) and other preventive measures at all times.